 If you mostly deal with swollen ankles, then the Charmking short socks are a good option for you.
 They are also an excellent choice for hot summer months, since you can easily wear them with shorts and skirts.
 They will help with swelling in your ankles and feet and reduce any pain in them because they offer a medium level of compression.
 And they are really good value for money, since you can get a pack of 7 socks for less than $20!

-If you struggle with edema or varicose veins that hurt like hell after long flights, then thigh-high compression stocking are just the thing for you.
+If you struggle with varicose veins that hurt like hell after flying, or want to avoid a blood clot, then thigh-high compression stocking are just the thing for you.
 These ones provide a high level of compression, and help not just with pain, but also with swelling in your legs.
 You can choose from three different styles (toeless, footless, closed toe) and two colors, and all of them will feature silicone dots at the thigh cuffs.

 Head over to Amazon to see the color variety and prices of all of the compression socks featured in this review.